In order to win in content marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 (Image Source: Facebook)

-Google and Facebook each have their own advantages and disadvantages, so it’s up to you and the nature of your content to decide which is best for your campaign.
+Google and Facebook each have their own advantages and disadvantages, so it’s up to you and the nature of your content production to decide which is best for your campaign.
 You might even choose to use both!

-In this section, I want to talk about all the different ways you can transform your content to further nurture its growth and visibility.
-Almost all the strategies I’ve mentioned thus far have been about taking your content, unchanged, and generating more attention for it.
+In this section, I want to talk about all the different ways you can transform your create content to further nurture its growth and visibility.
+Almost all the strategies I’ve mentioned thus far have been about taking your content production, unchanged, and generating more attention for it.
 Now, I want you to think about changing your content itself to support furthering its growth; think of it as the difference between placing real estate ads to sell your house and making improvements to your house to increase its curb appeal.
 Both strategies will result in a higher likelihood of a bigger sale, but they take a different approach, and in many ways, complement each other.